 In some cases, hiring a risk assessor is required before proceeding with a planned project.
 Before breaking new ground, developing property, or clearing property for use after an environmental cleanup, for example, an environmental risk assessment is required.
 In other cases, such as when a risk assessor evaluates a workplace to identify and address hazards, this health and safety specialist can inspect an area upon request to address any concerns or to assist with legal compliance.

-The risk assessor begins taking a walk through the environment and recording her findings.
+The risk assessor begins by taking a walk through the environment and recording her findings.
 Collecting samples, taking photographs, taking measurements, and asking questions about anything present, from chemical drums to wildlife, are all examples of this.
-Any special concerns are noted the risk assessor, and if a hazard exists, the risk assessor determines whether people are taking adequate measures to control it.
+Any special concerns are noted by the risk assessor, and if a hazard exists, the risk assessor determines whether people are taking adequate measures to control it.
 Drums of discarded oil left in the middle of the parking lot, for example, would be a problem, whereas tightly sealed containers in good condition on a fenced concrete pad with information signage would not.

 Risk assessors look for threats to human, animal, and environmental health.
 These can range from chemicals to machinery that isn’t properly shielded.
 If the assessor discovers a poorly contained risk, she will make a recommendation for how to resolve the issue.
 This usually includes a discussion of the legal requirements surrounding a particular risk, as well as the basic and best recommendations, allowing people to select the best option for their circumstances.